Κ-opioid receptor: Subtypes

-Based on receptor binding studies, three variants of the KOR designated κ1, κ2, and κ3 have been characterized.
-However, only one cDNA clone has been identified, hence these receptor subtypes likely arise from interaction of one KOR protein with other membrane associated proteins.
+Based on receptor binding studies, three variants of the KOR: κ1, κ2, and κ3 have been characterized via radioligand binding and regional CNS mapping.
+However, only one encoding cDNA has been cloned., hence these subtypes likely arise from interactions of the KOR protein with other membrane-associated proteins rather than gene duplication.
+Historically the understanding that KORs are encoded by a single gene reopened the question of how one receptor system could be involved in such a multiplicity of interactions and disparate profiles.